thoughton/simple-opt-tlh/README.md

 $ ./a.out --help
 Usage: ./a.out [OPTION]... [--] [NON-OPTION]...

-  This is where you would put an overview description of the program and it's general functionality.
+  This is where you would put an overview description of the program and its general functionality.

   -h --help            print this help message and exit